-I have been in discussion with Graffeg for some time about working on an art book.
-The thing is, I don’t want to do one of those coffee table books that no one ever reads, dry as dust, about artists.
-I want to make it something different.
-And I have been working very hard for 30 plus years now.
+I had been in discussion with Graffeg for some time about working on an art book.
+The thing is, I didn’t want to do one of those coffee table books that no one ever reads, dry as dust, about artists.
+I wanted to make it something different.
+So I had been working very hard for 30 plus years now.
 There’s a lot of material from magazine illustrations to cards and books and covers.

 So, I suggested to them a ‘prelude’.

-The Quiet Music seems like a good place to begin.
+The Quiet Music seemed like a good place to begin.